How to define KPIs and improve Marketing Processes

 The operation reports provide an overview of the health (effectiveness, efficiency) of that ‘Black Box’.
 They answer questions like. “are the operational systems and processes consuming the expected levels of resource and delivering the desired level of output?”.

-Navigation reports for Non-Marketers In parallel, there’s a set of reports that Marketing Directors want to share with Peers, other department heads and Stakeholders.
+In parallel, there’s a set of reports that Marketing Directors want to share with other department heads and Stakeholders or business Sponsors.

 The purpose of these reports is to make sure that both left and right hand are working together to achieve business objectives.
-The format and content will depend on the audience: Sales, Finance, IT, HR, CEO.
+The format and content depend on the audience: Sales, Business Development; or Finance, IT, HR, CEO.

 It’s not always a good idea to begin with the data you’ve got, or what standard reports a system can spit out easily.
 Why?
 Because it limits your thinking.